mui/material-ui/docs/data/material/components/avatars/avatars.md

 ### Custom surplus

-Set `renderSurplus` prop as a callback to customize the surplus avatar.
-The callback will receive one argument which is the number of surpluses based on the children and `max` prop.
+Set the `renderSurplus` prop as a callback to customize the surplus avatar.
+The callback will receive the surplus number as an argument based on the children and the `max` prop.

-This is useful when you need to render the surplus based on the data sent from the server.
+The `renderSurplus` prop is useful when you need to render the surplus based on the data sent from the server.

 {{"demo": "CustomSurplusAvatars.js"}}